The Oil Tanker Panel is a sector specific technical panel reporting to the Marine Committee.

 The Oil Tanker Panel’s primary focus is safety, security and environmental matters related to oil tankers, their crews and cargo related to regulatory, technical and operational issues affecting ICS Members interests.

-The Chemical Carrier Panel is able to;
+The Oil Tanker Panel is able to;

 - Be directed by the ICS Marine Committee with respect to issues related to oil tankers.

 - Undertake technical discussions on any safety, security and environmental issues related to oil tankers.

 - Provide technical support to the ICS Marine Committee.

 - Make recommendations for approval by the Marine Committee.

 - Recommend positions for the ICS Secretariat on related issues with external bodies.

 - Recommend actions of the ICS Marine Department related to the work of the Panel.